Close

 Solent Oyster Restoration Project

 Oyster beds filter the water column, removing nitrogen, sequestering carbon and providing habitats for hundreds of species.
-Tragically, they have disappeared around the UK’s coastline and these critical services have been lost from the environment.
+But these critical services are being lost from the environment on a global scale.

-Globally, an estimated 85 per cent of oyster beds and oyster reef habitats have been lost, making them among the most imperilled marine habitats in the world.
-Blue Marine is creating a model for restoration of this key habitat by relaying millions of oysters into the Solent, the strait that separates the Isle of Wight from mainland England.
+Around the world, an estimated 85 per cent of oyster beds and oyster reef habitats have vanished, making them among the most imperilled of all marine habitats.
+In response, Blue Marine is creating a model for restoration of this key habitat by relaying millions of oysters into the Solent, the strait that separates the Isle of Wight from the south coast of England.

-In order to increase the number of breeding oysters within the Solent, Blue Marine’s team has placed mature “brood stock” oysters at high densities in cages hung in the water beneath pontoons, facilitating the release of millions of larvae into the Solent.
-The cages have been shown to provide a refuge for other marine life, with 97 different species having been found living within the cages so far, including critically endangered European eels, juvenile spiny seahorse and sea bass.
+To increase the number of breeding oysters in the area, Blue Marine’s team has placed mature ‘brood stock’ oysters at high densities in cages hung in the water beneath pontoons, facilitating the release of millions of larvae into the Solent.
+The cages have proved to provide a refuge for other marine life, and to date, we have found 97 different species living in them, including critically endangered European eels, juvenile spiny seahorses, and sea bass.

 To promote natural recruitment and re-establish wild oyster beds, Blue Marine’s Solent team is also re-seeding protected seabed sites with juvenile oysters.
-These sanctuary sites will be created on a large scale in areas closed to commercial fishing and will be allowed to flourish and develop.
+We aim to create these sanctuary sites on a large scale in areas closed to commercial fishing, allowing them to flourish and develop.

 For further details please see: Solent Oyster Restoration Project Overview